-Based on the findings of this Feasibility Study Update 2010, it is concluded that the project has robust economic viability.
-The Provincial and Federal governments have committed to provide funding for a powerline from Terrace to Bob Quinn (Northwest Transmission Line ("NTL") Project), for which the provincial and federal environmental assessment process has just been completed and the project is now approved.
+Based on the findings of this Technical Report, it is concluded that the project has robust economic viability.
+The Provincial and Federal governments have committed to provide funding for a powerline from Terrace to Bob Quinn (Northwest Transmission Line ("NTL") Project), for which the provincial and federal environmental assessment process has just been completed and the project is now approved and as of January 2012 construction on the NTL project has commenced.
 Assuming that the NTL project is constructed, Imperial will be responsible for extending powerline service sufficient to meet its needs from Bob Quinn to Tatogga and from there to the Red Chris Mine.
 Target completion date for the NTL Project is December 2013.
 It is recommended that RCDC proceed with detailed engineering, procurement, construction, and commissioning to target commercial production in the first quarter of 2014, contingent on the completion of the NTL in December 2013.